-The reason I recently started thinking about Birds of Prey is because I saw someone make a comparison between Todd Philips’s Joker (2019)and Emerald Fennell’s Promising Young Woman (2020).
+The reason I recently started thinking about Birds of Prey is because I saw someone make a comparison between Todd Philips’s Joker (2019) and Emerald Fennell’s Promising Young Woman (2020).
 The reason they did so is because both films feature a scene where the protagonist wipes makeup and distorts themselves while looking in a mirror.
 Both films focus on the need for vengeance, albeit for totally different reasons.
 I am not sure why this needs to be said, but these films are radically different and it’s rather dismissive to suggest otherwise.
 It’s true, the Joker is an award-winning film, but it argues that people should be afraid of the mentally ill, and it glamorizes the plight of some self-obsessed white guy who kills people who don’t sympathize with him.
 There are two women in the film: one is murdered, and the is a hallucination who never asked to be involved with the Joker’s bullshit.
 She and her daughter are also probably murdered, it’s left unclear.
 The Joker is a toxic figure who destroys everything and everyone along the way.
-He is also become an icon for troll culture, and so it’s somewhat difficult to distinguish his cinematic character from this online presence.
+He has also become an icon for troll (even incel) culture, and so it’s somewhat difficult to distinguish his cinematic character from this online presence.
 He is everything that Promising Young Woman and Birds of Prey opposes, which is why I dislike comparison between it and Fennell’s work.

 Even if we just close read the mirror scenes in these films, we get two radically different readings.
 The Joker puts on a distorted smile to mock what the world sees him as.
 It’s just the whole “we live in a society” thing.
 As I highlighted in my Promising Young Woman post*, Cassandra’s makeup is part of her commentary on male gaze, and so dragging her lipstick demonstrates that she is aware of the sexist systems which surround her and is taking control of that narrative.
 It’s a far more complex commentary, and Cassandra’s actions are likewise justified given what happened to her friend.
 The Joker’s vengeance is entirely self-absorbed, versus Cassandra, whose is confronting self-absorbed abusers.
 I bring this up because people criticized Birds of Prey for the very things they celebrated about the Joker.
 Let’s be honest, Birds of Prey is as much a commentary on Suicide Squad as Phillips’ misogynistic Joker film, which came out only a year before.
-Whereas these other DC films focused on men, and occasionally threatened or objectified women, Birds of Prey is only interested in its female characters and how they negotiate these systems.
+Whereas these other DC films focus on men, and occasionally threatened and objectified women, Birds of Prey is only interested in its female characters and how they negotiate these systems.
 Ultimately, as one of its songs suggest, “the joke is on you”, or rather, the joke is on the Joker because he is nowhere to be seen, and the film has moved on.